nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### 3.8.1 Implementation

-This feature allows the user to save the details of each visitation of a patient.
+This feature allows users to save the details of each visitation of a patient.
 Each `Patient` has a `VisitHistory` object which contains a list of `Visit` objects, each containing the visitation details stored as the attributes of the `Visit` object.
 These attributes include the Diagnosis, Prescription and Comments of the visitation.

-This feature is acheieved through a new Visitation Log pop-up window which allows the user to fill in the relevant details of the visitation.
+This feature is achieved through a new Visitation Log pop-up window which allows the user to fill in the relevant details of the visitation.

 The mechanism utilises the following classes and methods to display the patients' profile: